Thelukepet/course/assignments/A4-commoncrawl.md

 We work on the national [Hadoop cluster](https://userinfo.surfsara.nl/systems/hadoop/description).
 Instead of following the _Obtaining an account_ instructions, you have to receive your account info from me.

+#### Initial setup

-The next step is to work through the basics as discussed on their [Hadoop cluster usage page](https://userinfo.surfsara.nl/systems/hadoop/usage).
+Let us work through the basics discussed on the [Hadoop cluster usage page](https://userinfo.surfsara.nl/systems/hadoop/usage).

-...

-Spark Notebook is not supported on the national hadoop cluster, but Spark is.

-Let us start by using the provided docker image.
+Start by using the provided docker image.

 ```
 docker pull surfsara/hathi-client